There is this guy in my friend group who won’t let anyone say anything bad — ever.

 Dear White People:

-A two-month old cried when a stranger stuck his head in her crib.
+A two-month-old cried when a stranger stuck his head in her crib.
 It is a total non-event — except for your reaction.
-At that age, everyone she sees brings new stimuli.
-Apart from lining up people of different races to file past her crib on a daily basis, you’ve exposed her to various people as they cross your path over the last couple of months — you know, like real life is.
+Everyone she sees brings new stimuli.
+Rather than lining up people of different races to file past her crib every day, you exposed her to people as they as they crossed your path — you know, like real life is.

 You’re not even a little bit ready to address this with your colleague.
 He understands it better than you do, and catching you up is not his job.
 Let this one go, and concentrate on staying out of your own way.